Professional Development

 GetEdFunding is a curated collection of grants and awards created by education professionals for education professionals.
 Its database was designed to be easy-to-use and reliable, and all grant and funding opportunities are updated daily.
 Users can search by six criteria, including 43 areas of focus, 8 content areas, and 14 twenty-first century themes and skills, including environmental literacy.
 Once registered on the site, users can save grants of interest and return to them at any time.

-Learn more about applying for a Voya Foundation Grant.
+Learn more about applying for this award and see past winners.